This post is about my experience on the Colca Canyon trek and how to choose the best Colca Canyon tour.

 The next day we had an early wakeup call by a small earthquake.
 I was still a bit shaken from the experience when we started our trek to the next town.
 Today was much easier, because we were now hiking through the canyon rsther than going down or up.

-As we passed several villages our guide explained how life is changing since these villages now have a connection with the road.
+As we passed several villages our guide explained how life is changing since they have a connection with the road.
 There was a lot of construction going on and simple huts were transformed into concrete houses.
 Besides these visual transformations lives have been improved by better access to education and healthcare.

 The Colca Canyon Oasis

 That night we slept in the Oasis, a tourist resort with a pool where all tourgroups gather.
-It was a huge contrast with our lodge from the previous night that felt more like a homestay in a village.
+It was a huge contrast with our lodge from the previous night that felt more like a homestay.
 This place is only for tourists and will give you more insight in the lives of backpackers than the local culture.

-The Oasis is at the bottom of the steep road up out of the Colca canyon and the next day we had another early start to reach the top around sunrise.
-It was a tough climb and I did not make it before sunrise, but felt I did a good job getting there within 3 hours.
+The Oasis is at the bottom of the steep road out of the Colca canyon.
+The next day we had another early start to reach the top around sunrise.
+It was a tough climb and I did not make it before sunrise.
+However, I felt I did a good job getting there within 3 hours.

 Sightseeing in the Colca Canyon